yoshiumw/VRgameprototype/README.md

 - player doesn't get teleported.
 - when cubes are teleported it adds to a counter.
 When the counter hits 3 it teleports the lander that the cubes are teleported to
 - the lander goes towards a sphere placed in the game (means that it can go to any component the player sets it to go towards).
-- bridge is now crossable
+- the bridge can now be crossed
 - AI implemented in there: if you walk in its radius, it will follow you.
 If not it will wander around
-- if you go in the inner radius of the AI's sight, it will pull up a widget (UI) that will ask you if you need help
+- if you go into the inner radius of the AI's sight, it will pull up a widget (UI) that will ask you if you need help
 - once you answer if you do or do not need help, widget will close and wont open up again
-- made a pickaxe animation appear to pick at the rock. made it loop and reverse on play. - this will let the player know they can pull     from the rock
+- made a pickaxe animation appear to pick at the rock.
+Made it loop and reverse on play.
+This will let the player know they can pull     from the rock

-Some bugs :
+### Current Bugs
 - FIXED (using casting method): when spawned from the cone, cubes somehow get stuck there now (was correct in earlier version)
 - when cubes are teleported, they are teleported instantly.
 Wanted more of a sweeping motion
 - shadow stays when I deleted a static mesh from my map?
 - the bridge will keep on building when the player keeps putting material onto a certain volume.
 - when AI comes up to you and asks if you need help, even if you click no it will continue to follow you

-### TODO:
+### TO DO LIST
 - want a method to transport blocks on trigger overlapping component to build into some sort of
 - COMPLETED: maybe make some material
 - rip medieval town models and textures online